St. Joseph's, Doora-Barefield GAA

 St Joseph's, Doora-Barefield is a Gaelic Athletic Association club in the parish of Doora-Barefield outside Ennis, County Clare, Ireland.
-Hurling was the more popular sport in Barefield over Gaelic football, now it's 50-50 between the both of them.
+Hurling was the more popular sport in Doora-Barefield over Gaelic football, now it's 50-50 between the both of them.
 Their main playing fields are in Gurteen.
 They have three full-size hurling and football pitches.
 There is also changing and showering facilities there.